mad01/mad01.github.io/about.md

 ---

-This is a tech blog by a software engineer working with test.
+This is a developer blog by a software engineer working cloud infrastructure.
 It will be about things that is related to, software development, test automation, devops automation using docker, continuous delivery/integration using docker, and open source.
-Maby even some off topic things like craft beer and coffee.
+In i write about things that i encounter at work, things i use, and find interesting.

-Most of my current interessts is in docker, ansible, python, go, nosql, AWS, GCE. that is most likely what will be in the comming posts for some time in the future.
+Most of my current interessts is in docker, prometheus, monitoring, ansible, python, go, AWS, GCE. that is most likely what will be in the comming posts for some time in the future.

 answer to the question what editor i am using: Vim